 The following are examples of specific climate-related opportunities Travelers has identified for each time horizon.
-The inclusion of these examples should not be construed as a characterization regarding materiality or financial impact of these opportunities.
+The inclusion of these examples should not be construed as a characterization regarding materiality or financial impact (or potential impact) of these opportunities.

-1. Increased revenue through demand for "green" building/LEED certification designations (Short-term)
+Increased revenue through demand for "green" building/LEED certification designations (short-term)

-State and local regulatory requirements such as OneNYC (GBEE - Greener, Greater Buildings Plan) drive renovation work that could lead to increased construction activity, potentially creating opportunities to grow our book of business in impacted states such as the Top 10 States for LEED: CO, IL, NY, MA, HI, MD, VA, MN, OR, CA, as well as Washington, D.C.
+State and local regulatory requirements such as OneNYC (GBEE - Greener, Greater Buildings Plan) drive renovation work that could lead to increased construction activity, potentially creating opportunities to grow our book of business in impacted states such as the Top 10 States for LEED: Massachusetts, Washington, Illinois, Colorado, New York, Maryland, California, Virginia, Texas and Nevada, as well as the District of Columbia.
 Travelers consults with industry advocates for better building standards that are designed to increase the survivability of commercial and residential structures.

-Travelers' specialized Construction casualty and surety teams, which also have expertise in "green" construction, provide highly skilled underwriting; customized INDUSTRYEdge® products for specific industries (such as our INDUSTRYEdge® for Electrical Contractors and INDUSTRYEdge® for General Contractors); and tailored programs and services to help reduce contractors' cost of risk, including risk associated with "green" construction products.
-INDUSTRYEdge® is our fully integrated business risk solution that combines underwriting, risk control and claim services tailored to a range of different industries and businesses, helping customers to reduce the cost of losses and mitigate their risks.
+Travelers' specialized Construction casualty and surety teams, which also have expertise in "green" construction, provide highly skilled underwriting; customized INDUSTRYEdge® products for specific industries

+(such as our INDUSTRYEdge® for Electrical Contractors and INDUSTRYEdge® for General Contractors); and tailored programs and services to help reduce contractors' cost of risk, including risk associated with "green" construction products.
+INDUSTRYEdge® is our fully integrated business risk solution that combines underwriting, risk control and claim services tailored to a range of different industries and businesses, helping customers to mitigate their risks and reduce costs arising out of losses.
 A complete list of our INDUSTRYEdge® product solutions for the construction industry is available on our website.

-2. Increased revenue through demand for energy efficient, renewable and/or clean technology (Short-term)
+2. Increased revenue through demand for energy efficient, renewable and/or clean technology (short-term)

 Environmental legislation and regulation on the state and local levels, such as those pertaining to solar energy, could lead to an increase in demand for Travelers products that respond to customer needs resulting from such regulation.
-For example, San Francisco's Green Building Code (SFGBC) has requirements for new building construction that initially facilitated the development of renewable energy facilities and living roofs.
-Effective January 1, 2020, updated requirements under SFGBC 2019 will apply to all new construction in San Francisco, as well as most alterations and additions under completed building permit (or Site Permit) applications submitted on or after January 1, 2020.
-SFGBC 2019 expands green building requirements and combines all mandatory elements of the 2019 California Green Building Standards Code ("CALGreen") and stricter local requirements.
+For example, the San Francisco Green Building Code (SFGBC) has requirements for new building construction that initially facilitated the development of renewable energy facilities and living roofs.
+Effective January 1, 2020, updated requirements under SFGBC 2019 apply to all new construction in San Francisco, as well as most alterations and additions under completed building permit (or Site Permit) applications submitted on or after January 1, 2020.
+SFGBC 2019 expands green building requirements and combines all mandatory elements of the 2019 California Green Building Standards Code (CALGreen) and stricter local requirements.
 Growth in the renewable energy and clean technology industry segments, as a result of regulatory mandates or incentives or otherwise, could result in increased sales of specialized insurance and surety products that address renewable energy-associated risks (e.g., Travelers SolarPak®) and a potential increase in Business Insurance and Bond & Specialty Insurance net written premiums.

-3. Development of new products or services for renewable energy businesses through R&D and innovation (Medium-term)
+Development of new products or services for renewable energy businesses through R&D and innovation (medium-term)

-The Renewables Portfolio Standard (RPS) has been enacted in 29 states and Washington, D.C., and Alternative Energy Portfolio Standards (AEPS) have been adopted by three states.
+The Renewable Portfolio Standard (RPS) has been enacted in 29 states and the District of Columbia, and Clean Energy Standards have been adopted by three states.
 These standards are part of the renewable energy and alternative energy frameworks established by the U.S. Department of Energy and individual states.
-In addition, eight states and one territory have set renewable energy goals that are expected to increase the need for renewable energy products and services.
+In addition, eight states have renewable portfolio goals and two states have clean energy goals that are expected to increase the need for renewable energy products and services.
 These standards and goals and the related increased demand for renewable energy products and services provide the opportunity to develop new insurance products tailored to changes in related markets.
 Our dedicated Global Renewable Energy Practice, which provides solutions for renewable energy businesses, enables Travelers to evaluate and pursue the opportunities presented by the expanding renewable energy industry, as discussed in further detail under Capturing Climate Opportunities.